-Speeding remains a common cause of auto accidents in Ohio.
-In 2013, a total of 273 people died in motor vehicle accidents in Ohio caused by speeding drivers, according official statistics.
+Speeding remains a common cause of auto accidents here.
+Every year, hundreds of people die in Ohio motor vehicle speeding accidents, according to official statistics.
 Speeding accidents can lead to catastrophic or fatal injuries because of the great force involved in such crashes.
 The faster a car travels, the greater the impact when a speeding car slams into another vehicle or fixed object.
 A car traveling 75 mph or 85 mph on the highway will likely cause more severe injuries or fatalities than a vehicle traveling 10 or 20 mph slower.

 Even cars traveling the actual speed limit might put other drivers at risk depending on weather conditions.
 Snow, sleet and freezing rain can make roads treacherous, especially in Ohio in winter.

 Everyone knows drunk driving is illegal.
 Even so, drunk driving accidents remain shockingly common.
 Three in 10 Americans will be involved in an alcohol-related crash at some point in their lives, according to the National Highway Traffic Safety Administration.

 When a person gets behind the wheel while intoxicated and causes a car accident, there is no question that negligence took place.
 The law has been broken and you and other accident victims have a right to compensation.